HDB-Systems/AWS/README.md

 ### how to run the script automatically?
 * Create a task in Windows Scheduler
 * Add event trigger Microsoft-Windows-NetworkProfile/Operational, with Source=NetworkProfile and EventId=10000
-* Add action to execute powershell script - program/script=powershell, args=-File C:\Users\JohnDoe\update-aws-security-group.ps1
+* Add action to execute powershell script
+  # update the following parameters: AccessKeyID, SecretAccessKeyID, Region, Ipv4, Ipv6
+  program/script=powershell
+  args=-Command "& 'C:\Users\Public\update-aws-security-group.ps1' -AccessKeyID 'XXXXXXXXXXXXXXXXXXXXX' -SecretAccessKeyID 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX' -Region 'XX-XXXX-X' -SecurityGroup 'sg-XXXXXXXXXXXXXXXXXXXXXX' -Ipv4 -Verbose"
+  start on=C:\Users\Public\
+* Put powershell script on C:\Users\Public\

 The task will be performed whenever you connect to the internet